DataFire/Integrations/integrations/generated/netatmo/README.md

 ### NAModule
 * NAModule `object`
   * _id `string`
+  * battery_percent `integer`: It contains the current battery level in percentage.
   * battery_vp `integer`: It contains the current battery status.
 The threshold depends on the kind of module, below is the list of the different threshold to take into account according the module type.
   * dashboard_data [NADashboardData](#nadashboarddata)
   * data_type `array`